-CKA is launching six new initiatives to strengthen our community and drive for greater impact.
+In 2019, CKA launched six new initiatives to strengthen our community and drive for greater impact.
+Click below for more info.

 Korean American Perspectives